What is natural gas?

 From the wellhead, natural gas is sent to processing plants where water vapor and nonhydrocarbon compounds are removed and NGL are separated from the wet gas and sold separately.
 Some ethane is often left in the processed natural gas.
-The separated NGL are called natural gas plant liquids (NGPL), and the processed natural gas is called dry, consumer-grade, or pipeline quality natural gas.
+The separated NGLs are called natural gas plant liquids (NGPLs), and the processed natural gas is called dry, consumer-grade, or pipeline quality natural gas.
 Some wellhead natural gas is sufficiently dry and satisfies pipeline transportation standards without processing.
 Chemicals called odorants are added to natural gas so that leaks in natural gas pipelines can be detected.
 Dry natural gas is sent through pipelines to underground storage fields or to distribution companies and then to consumers.

 In places where natural gas pipelines are not available to take away associated natural gas produced from oil wells, the natural gas may be reinjected into the oil-bearing formation, or it may be vented or burned (flared).
 Reinjecting unmarketable natural gas can help to maintain pressure in oil wells to improve oil production.

 Coalbed methane can be extracted from coal deposits before or during coal mining, and it can be added to natural gas pipelines without any special treatment.